How culture impacts on my diabetes: Thapi's POV (part 2)

 5. If you could change how diabetes was supported globally, what would you hope to see?

-"...It's always great to meet another person wearing CGM or a pump because it's like: wow you also have diabetes!
-It's a great conversation starter too.
-Even people who don't have diabetes can start to learn more about it and have conversations around it by asking questions freely.
-I think it's a great educational tool on the long-term basis..."
+"...It's always great to meet another person wearing a CGM or a pump because it's like, wow, you also have diabetes!
+It's a great conversation starter, too.
+Even people who don't have diabetes can start to learn more about it and have conversations about it by asking questions freely.
+I think it's a great educational tool in the long term."

 6. What is something you think is done quite well in terms of supporting diabetes and people managing diabetes?